 - Tostito’s Chunky Salsa – This easy-to-find brand should be at your local stores.
 They have mild, medium, and hot, and the texture is the perfect mixture of chunkiness and liquid.

 - Mark’s Good Stuff Salsa – I highly recommend their Restaurant salsa.
-It boasts fire-roasted tomatoes, fresh onions and peppers for the best authentic taste.
+It boasts fire-roasted tomatoes and fresh onions and peppers for the best authentic taste.

-- 365 Organic Thick & Chunky Salsa – This organic salsa can be found at Whole Foods and is made from only whole food ingredients and has amazing flavor.
+- 365 Organic Thick & Chunky Salsa – This organic salsa can be found at Whole Foods, is made from only whole food ingredients, and has amazing flavor.

 And if you’ve got a lot of extra tomatoes, you can always use your own Homemade Salsa or Roasted Tomato Salsa.

-Here are the steps to take when making Instant Pot Mexican Rice:
+Here are the steps to take when making this easy Instant Pot Mexican Rice:

-- Rinse the rice.
 Use a mesh strainer to clean the rice until the water runs clear.
-This removes the starchy outer coating and is essential for getting fluffy rice.
+This step is super important.
+It removes the excess starch in the outer coating and is essential for getting fluffy rice.

-- Cook on high pressure for 4 minutes.
-If you like more tender rice, cook for 5 minutes instead.
+Cook on high pressure for 4 minutes.
+If you like more tender rice, cook it for 5 minutes instead.

-- Release the pressure naturally for 10 minutes, then open the steam valve.
+Do a natural pressure release for 10 minutes, then open the pressure valve for a quick release of the remaining pressure.
 Be careful to avoid burning yourself.
 When opening the valve, be sure to point it away from you.

-- Drizzle with the remaining oil and then mix until well combined.
-Then serve with a sprinkle of fresh chopped cilantro! (step 2 above)
+Drizzle with the remaining oil and then mix until well combined.
+Serve with a sprinkle of fresh chopped cilantro!

 Stovetop Recipe